Archive Protecting Children: How to Avoid Online Predators

 Young female friends lying on bed using laptop

 On the other hand, sometimes teenage groups make the first contact with a predator.
-They dare each other to chat with a stranger and share or receive inappropriate photos just for the fun of it.
+They dare each other to chat with a stranger and share or receive sexually explicit photos just for the fun of it.

 Where Does It Mostly Happen?